haroldwongms/openshift-containerplatform/README.md

-# OpenShift Container Platform 3.4 with Username / Password authentication for OpenShift
+# OpenShift Container Platform 3.4 with Username / Password authentication for OpenShift using Custom OS Image (VHD)

 This template deploys OpenShift Container Platform with basic username / password for authentication to OpenShift.
 It includes the following resources: